wcc19940308/friendly-github-intro/schedule.md

 **13:30 - 13:45 Postit session**

 * An interactive discussion on:
-    * Why is version control useful?
     * What do you do for version control at the moment?
-    * Why do you want to learn about git and GitHub?
+    * What do you want to learn about git and GitHub?

 **13:45 - 13:50 Welcome, code of conduct and learning objectives**